erewhon/trendy/README.md

 - collection
 - trend analysis

-Collectin consists of gathering the statistics.
+Collection consists of gathering the statistics.
 Right now, it's a fairly small, simple wrapper around Ruby.
 You can have it collect statistics for a given machine only, or you can have it run against multiple machines.
 By default, it is in "localhost" mode.
 Eventually, there will be a way of